|

 basically discusses Americans are made up of

 corn in one way or the other.
-Corn is
+Corn is in

-all, it's cousin--high fructose corn syrup.
+it's cousin--high fructose corn syrup.

 Forget "Children of the Corn..." we are